tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 monitor               True        False         False      7m53s
 ```

-17. Apply the LicenseKey to unblock enterprise features of Calico Enterprise.
+17. Wait until the apiserver is Available:True and then apply the LicenseKey to unblock enterprise features of Calico Enterprise.

 ```
 kubectl create -f /home/tigera/license.yaml